sfeister/scpi-parser-arduino/README.md

 1. From the SCPI Parser GitHub page, copy over the "root/libscpi/src" folder in its entirety.
 This becomes "/src/src" in the Arduino Library.
 1. From the SCPI Parser GitHub page, copy over the "root/libscpi/inc/scpi" folder in its entirety.
 This becomes "/src/scpi" in the Arduino Library.
 1. Within the Arduino Library, move the file "/src/scpi/scpi.h" up one level so it becomes "/src/scpi.h".
+1. Rename "scpi.h" to "SCPI_Parser.h", to match Arduino best practices of matching header files to library name.

 ## Included Example
 This Arduino library contains just one example.
 This example is a direct port of the "test-interactive" example from the "examples" folder of the original source code of SCPI Parser.